 Coccydynia is typically diagnosed by gathering a thorough medical history and completing a physical exam.
 These two standard diagnostic practices are usually sufficient in obtaining a diagnosis and evaluating treatment options, but in some cases diagnostic tests such as scans or injections may be used.

 A complete medical history collected will likely include information on current symptoms, as well as when and how symptoms developed.
 A doctor may also look for environmental or lifestyle factors for the patient’s pain, such as recent injury, exercise habits, or obesity.

-A thorough physical examination for coccyx pain should include:
+After a medical history is collected, a doctor will begin a physical exam.
+A thorough physical examination for coccyx pain may include:

-The most striking finding on examination is usually the local tenderness upon palpation of the coccyx.
-If the coccyx is not tender to palpation, then the pain in the region is referred from another structure, such as a lumbosacral disc herniation or degenerative disc disease.
+The most consistent finding on examination is usually tenderness upon palpation of the coccyx.
+If the coccyx is not tender to palpation, then the pain is likely referred from another part of the spine.

 In This Article:

 Diagnostic Tests for Coccydynia

 Diagnostic tests are usually not needed for coccyx pain.
 In some cases of severe, unrelenting pain, a diagnostic test may be used to determine how pain is being caused and how it can best be alleviated.
 Diagnostic tests for coccydynia may include:

 - Dynamic X-ray imaging tests.
 While there is some debate over the efficacy of imaging tests for diagnosing coccydynia, it is generally agreed that dynamic x-ray imaging is helpful.
 A dynamic X-ray produces two images—one of the patient sitting and another of the patient standing.
 A doctor will compare the images and measure the angle of pelvic rotation as well as the coccyx’s change in position from sitting to standing.
 If these measurements are outside of the normal range (between 5 and 25 degrees), too much or too little coccygeal movement can be identified as the cause of pain.